llalls/Gcode_Monitor_Docker/README.md

 # Gcode-Object-Monitor

 ## Gcode file display program
 Gcode-Object-Monitor is a program that can help you display the Gcode file and show any angle of the object.
 It contains GcodeViewer and GcodeLoader.
-This project use Flask framework and Anaconda enviroment to build.
+This project is build by Flask framework.
+And you can use Docker enviroment to build up this project.

+1. Clone this project.
+2. Type docker-compose up --build -d on docker cli.
+3. Open https://locahost:5000/ on the website.

-And here is the demo video link： https://youtu.be/EK8IJphP_RU
+Here is the demo video link：
+https://youtu.be/EK8IJphP_RU